The Lane, Covent Garden

 Pivot, Covent Garden

 With a prime position overlooking Covent Garden piazza, there are few restaurants that boast such close proximity to Theatreland – and great food to boot.
-Chef Mark Greenaway is behind the pots and pans, cooking up wholesome classics guaranteed to satiate the appetites of diners aged 9 to 90.
-The pre-theatre menu offers plenty of choice at each course: having to decide whether you'll have the burrata and tomato salad or the Scottish smoked salmon, and then the buttermilk chicken burger or the roasted stone bass, truly is the definition of a champagne problem.
+Chef Mark Greenaway is behind the pots and pans, cooking up wholesome classics guaranteed to satiate the appetites of diners aged nine to 90.
+The pre-theatre menu offers plenty of choice at each course: having to decide whether you'll have the burrata and tomato salad or the Scottish smoked salmon, and then the minute steak with peppercorn sauce and fries or the cod in herb sauce, truly is the definition of a champagne problem.

 Close to: Vaudeville Theatre, Adelphi Theatre, Lyceum Theatre